QuickCrafts/PerfectPick_Recommendations_ms/README.md

 #### Get Recommendation

-Return last recomendation not used with arrays of movies, songs and books that user may like with complete JSONs information of each one.
+Return last recomendation not used with arrays of movies, songs and books that user may like with  Id JSONss information of each one.

 ```http
   GET /recommendation/${id}